GochoMugo/node-show-deps/README.md

 > No Dependencies

 ┌───────────────┬─────────┐
-│ Dev-Depedency │ Version │
+│ Dev-Dependency │ Version │
 ├───────────────┼─────────┤
 │ mocha         │ 1.21.4  │
 └───────────────┴─────────┘